Krishn108/Practicals/README.md

 Shortest Job First (SJF) is a non-preemptive or preemptive CPU scheduling algorithm that selects the process with the smallest burst time to execute next.
 It aims to minimise the average waiting time and is optimal in that regard.
 If two processes have the same burst time, then FCFS is used to break the tie.
 It is easy to implement in Batch systems where required CPU time is known in advance.
 Pre-emptive mode of Shortest Job First is called as Shortest Remaining Time First (SRTF).

+PSEUDOCODE (HANDWRITTEN):-
+a.
+Input the number of processes, arrival times, and burst times.
+b.
+Initialize:
+current_time = 0
+completion = 0
+Set remaining_time = burst_time for each process
+c.
+While (completion < total number of processes):
+d.
+Select the process with the shortest burst time among those that have arrived.
+e.
+Execute the process completely.
+f.
+Update its completion time and mark it as completed.
+g.
+Increase current_time based on the burst time of the selected process.
+h.
+Calculate Waiting Time and Turnaround Time:
+Waiting Time = Turnaround Time - Burst Time
+Turnaround Time = Completion Time - Arrival Time
+i.
+Output the completion time, waiting time, and turnaround time for all processes.

 CODE:-
 #include <stdio.h>